 Building a sizable following on your accounts is not difficult, but it does require a lot of time investment.

-Posting is very easy on all social networks, and usually requires only a couple of clicks to share your social media campaigns or new blog posts on as many social media platforms as you can manage.
+Posting is very easy on all social networks.
+Usually, it requires only a couple of clicks to share your social media campaigns or new blog posts on as many social media platforms as you can manage.

 To gain maximum benefit, you need to spend time interacting with your followers and friends on all of your social media platforms.

-The downside, however, is that social media posts are extremely short-lived.
+The downside, however, is that social media posts are incredibly short-lived.
 The half-life of a social media post is about twenty minutes to drive traffic to your blog or site.

 The activity for the Tweet below shows how low engagement rates can be on social media.